PL-EVIO: Robust Monocular Event-based Visual Inertial Odometry with Point and Line Features: CONCLUSIONS

 \section{CONCLUSIONS}

-In this paper, we proposed a robust and accurate monocular VIO that tightly-couple fuses the event, image, and IMU together, with point and line features.
-The combination of point-based event-corner features, line-based event features and point-based image features would provide more geometric constraints on the structure of the environment.
-Besides, a motion compensation algorithm is proposed to alleviate the blur and correct the motion of the event stream.
-However, the improvement of this motion compensation is relatively limited, which might be caused by the inaccuracy of the IMU sensor in the event cameras.
-Finally, numerous experiments show that our PL-EVIO pipeline is able to leverage the properties of the standard camera and the event camera to provide robust state estimation.
+In this paper, we propose a robust, highly-accurate, and real-time optimization-based monocular VIO that tightly fuses the event, image, and IMU together, with point and line features.
+The combination of point-based event-corner features, line-based event features, and point-based image features would provide more geometric constraints on the structure of the environment.
+Finally, we show superior performance by comparing against other state-of-the-art open-source image-based or event-based VIO implementations in different challenge datasets.
+Meanwhile, through extensive experiments including extremely aggressive motion and large-scale evaluation, we also show that our PL-EVIO pipeline is able to leverage the properties of the standard camera and the event camera with different features to provide robust state estimation.
 We hope that this work can inspire other researchers and industries to push wide applications for event cameras on robotics and perception.
-In our future work, we might explore the stereo EVIO.
-Besides, multi-sensors fusion, including a wider range of local perception (such as LiDAR), and global perception (such as visible light positioning \cite{GWPHKU:My2021TIM} for indoor, or GPS for outdoor), might be deeply studied to exploit the complementary advantage of different sensors with event cameras.
+In our future work, event-based multi-sensor fusion, including a wider range of local perception (such as LiDAR), and global perception (such as visible light positioning \cite{GWPHKU:My2021TIM} for indoor, or GPS for outdoor), might be deeply studied to exploit the complementary advantage of different sensors with event cameras.